yofone/learngit/readme.txt

-git is a version system
-git is free software
+git is a distribute version system ? yeah! git is free software